The Absolute Best Tapas in Barcelona ~ everything you need to know

 Spain is a country famous for its superb cured meats.
 In Catalonia, the authentic ones are Bull (white or black) also know as Paltruc, it has a soft taste.
 The difference between white or black is that the later includes animal blood and pepper which gives a slightly stronger taste.

 Most adult travelers going on a wine tour love to eat assortments of cured meats paired with local wines.
 Fuet is by far the kids preferred cured meat in Barcelona, cut in small slices it has an even stronger taste than Bull, but they just love it, as we do!
+Another similar one is llonganisa.

 One of the most popular street foods in Barcelona.
 It is a kind of thin pizza topped with sardines and samfaina, a mix of veggies that resemble the famous ratatouille (zucchini, eggplant, red and green pepper, onion, garlic, and parsley).
 There are also other versions of ¨coca¨, including sweet ones such as the traditional Coca de Sant Joan prepared in June during local festivities.

 Locally known as cargols, this exotic tapa, genuine to Catalan cuisine, it is considered a delicacy in Barcelona.
 There is even a traditional celebration organized once a year in the countryside to venerate this particular dish.
-The most typical one is Cargol a la Llauna, which is essentially a bunch of snails cooked in a spicy tomato sauce on a tin.
+The most typical dish is Cargol a la Llauna, which is essentially a bunch of snails cooked in a spicy tomato sauce on a tin.
 Delicious and unique!

 The quintessential tapa that everyone visiting Barcelona must try.
 This is a modern dish that originates in Madrid in the 60s at Casa Pellico.
 The potatoes are cut into cubes and deep fried in olive oil.
 Here in Catalonia, they are served with aioli sauce and a spicy red sauce made of red peppers, paprika, chili, dry tomatoes, and almonds.
 They are delicious and a cold beer should be always by their side!